Las Vegas shooting: Remembering the fallen

 Brett Schwanbeck

 Brett Schwanbeck, 61, loved the outdoors and taking his family on trips.
-He was shot while attending the country music festival in Las Vegas and died a few days after the attack, the Las Vegas Review-Journal reported.
+He died from a head wound a few days after the attack, the Las Vegas Review-Journal reported.

 “He liked to be where no one else was at.
 He liked to get lost out in the middle of the woods,” his son Shawn Schwanbeck told the newspaper.
 “My dad was the funnest guy in the world to be around.”